 - 1. Use SLOs to build and improve upon MPC's successful Reflections process by integrating them into all aspects of MPC's governance structure - a.
 They need to be in our institutional goals, e.g., "The institution will demonstrate what MPC students learn and the degree to which they've learned it." - b.
-They need to be in our component goals, e.g., "Academic Affairs will provide appropriate tools for instructional personnel to easily record assessment results and the essence of the dialog that provides the context for the results." - c.
+They need to be in our component goals, e.g., "Academic Affairs will provide appropriate tools to easily record assessment results and the essence of the dialog that provides the context for the results." - c.
 They need to be prominently displayed on all documents describing what we do, including job announcements, job descriptions, handbooks, plans, reports, mentoring efforts, and whatever else I've forgotten to mention here. - d.
-They need to be in the hearts and minds of all MPC personnel; we need to make the switch from "We are good teachers," to "Student Learning is what we do and we can demonstrate its quality and value". - 2.
-Integrate the expertise and experience of MPC adjuncts-who currently teach ~50% of MPC courses-into the reflections process in order to enrich the dialog about assessment of student learning, and provide critical context for the results. - a.
+They need to be in the hearts and minds of all MPC personnel; we need to encourage the attitude that in addition to being great educators and service providers, "student learning is what we do and we can demonstrate its quality and value." - 2.
+Integrate the expertise and experience of MPC adjuncts-who currently teach many of MPC courses-into the reflections process in order to enrich the dialog about assessment of student learning, and provide critical context for the results. - a.
 MPC currently invites adjuncts to participate. - b.
 We need to do more. - 3.
 Communicate more specifically and precisely about assessment results. - a.
 Without forgetting its commitment to the uniqueness of the individual student, MPC must endeavor to communicate the results of the whole - b.
 MPC must become more quantitative in the way it reports its assessment results. - c.
 Quantitative data without context is incredibly dangerous.
 Contextualized data can communicate the results of the whole and include its nuances and complexities. - 4.
 Utilize Reflections/SLO results to provide context for the student achievement and "student success" data that is becoming increasingly pervasive in this climate of accountability and completion agendas.